ShriniketanKochari/SSK_demo/README.md

 <br>
 Hello everyone
 <br>
-This is my git repo
+This is my git repository